AI Memory

 Project Handoff is a subtype of UAI AI Memory.
 AI Memory is the broad standard: durable AI-readable context.
 Project Handoff is the transfer pattern: read the front door, load the selected files, summarize current truth, confirm constraints, name intended touchpoints, and name targeted checks before broad work.

-For a small project, Project AI Memory and Project Handoff can include many of the same files.
+For a small project, Project AI Memory and Project Handoff share overlapping required files by profile.
 For a larger organization, Project AI Memory stays alive during everyday work, while Project Handoff is prepared and reviewed when responsibility moves.

 Inspect The Project AI Memory Starter